DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

         --from-file=openIdWebSecurity.xml=./output/openIdWebSecurity.xml \
         --from-file=webSecurity.xml=./output/webSecurity.xml
     ```
+Make sure that you finish [Complete post-deployment tasks](README.md#complete-post-deployment-tasks).

 # Manage Security on ODM Decision Service Project

 ODM Decision Center allows to [manage users and groups from the Business console](https://www.ibm.com/docs/en/odm/8.11.1?topic=center-managing-users-groups-from-business-console) in order to set access security on specific projects.
 Now, we will manage the following scenario.
 We will load the "Loan Validation Service" and "Miniloan Service" projects that are available at the getting started repository.